-Wake Forest, North Carolina, the location of the Seminary, is only sixteen miles north of Raleigh, the capital of the state, and twentytwo miles east of Durham, a city of more than 65,000 population.
+Wake Forest, North Carolina, the location of the Seminary, is only sixteen miles north of Raleigh, the capital of the state, and twenty-two miles east of Durham, a city of more than 65,000 population.
 It is on the Seaboard Air Line Railroad and at the intersection of U. S. Highway Number 1 and North Carolina Highway Number 98.
 It is also in the heart of the southeastern section of the Convention.
 It is therefore easily accessible by rail or highway from any part of the southern and eastern sections of the United States.

-Wake Forest is a town of two thousand inhabitants in the center of a large area which offers the Seminary a great opportunity for training patters and leads the Seminary a great opportunity for training pastors and leaders for both rural and urban communities.
+Wake Forest is a town of two thousand inhabitants in the center of a large area which offers the Seminary a great opportunity for training pastors and leaders for both rural and urban communities.

 The near-by cities offer opportunities for employment to students or their wives.
 Many students may prefer to live in one of them and commute to the Seminary.